decaf-dev/obsidian-dataloom/README.md

 ### Making a Table via Command

 To quickly make a table you can use the add table command.
-Press `cmd + p` on your keyboard search "Add table".
+Press `ctrl` + `p` (Windows) or `cmd + p` (Mac) on your keyboard and search `Add table`.
 A NLT codeblock will be inserted into your markdown file.
 Once you click outside of the codeblock, a table will immediately render.

 Note: you must be in editing mode for this command to appear.